AcrosonusMastering/VocalVolumeMacro/README.md

 > **Melodyne-Style Dynamic Volume Correction for REAPER**
 > Intelligent, envelope-based vocal leveling using spectral analysis & tonal segmentation.

-V1.1 available
+Changelog: V1.1 Available

-Changelog:
+    Fix: Resolved automation issues for items in the middle of the timeline (replaced TakeAudioAccessor with TrackAudioAccessor).

-Fix: Automation for Items in middle of timeline, Remplace TakeAudioAccessor by TrackAudioAccessor
+    Fix: Fixed the spectral centroid reset bug.

-Fix: Spectral centroid reset
+    Enhancement: Improved the gain calculation algorithm for better accuracy/performance.

 Download script in the release ➡️